sciencegraph/brinton/cran-comments.md

 There were no ERRORs or WARNINGs.
 Just one NOTE concerning the possibly mis-spelled words in "EDA".

-Vinettes now load precompiled figures.
+Vignettes now load precompiled figures.

-While runing CMD check the system does not find the temporary file wideplot.html.
-This behaviour seems to be particular of CMD check since devtools::run_examples() works properly.

-Examples are now simpler in order to speed up the outputs.
+In order to avoid leaving browser open, examples that produce a html file, are now wrapped in \dontrun{}.

 Arguments of functions have been added in order to write the examples/vignettes/tests to tempdir() by default.

+The requirement of pandoc is now declared and used conditionally.